devWhyqueue/ml-nerc/code/features/README.md

 the system aims to provide robust inputs for the CRF model, enhancing its ability to identify and classify named entities effectively.
 This multi-layered feature setup is particularly valuable for complex tasks such as recognizing pharmacological entities where both morphology and context play key roles.

----

-This explanation provides an overview of how each engineered feature contributes to the overall NER system's performance and effectiveness.